Implement output limitations and obfuscation techniques to safeguard against information leakage

 Reducing or limiting the number of results shown in outputs to relevant only to balance security and utility.
+For example, character limits, limits on inference time.

 Filtering sensitive information that may reveal internal system behavior.
 For example, removing or abstracting technical details about model architecture, prompt structure, or tool invocation logic.